zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Management is doing things right; leadership is doing the right things."
+> "The chief cause of failure and unhappiness is trading what you want most for what you want right now."
 >
-> — Peter Drucker
+> — Zig Ziglar
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch